Describe A Foreigner Who Speaks Your Native Language Very Well: IELTS Speaking Cue Card

 What do you think about the importance of learning a foreign language?

 I believe learning a foreign language is crucial as it opens up opportunities for communication and understanding different cultures.
 It enhances cognitive skills and can lead to better job prospects.
-Moreover, it allows for deeper connections with people from diverse backgrounds.
+Moreover, it helps in building relationships with people from diverse backgrounds.

-What are some challenges foreigners face when learning your native language?
+What challenges do foreigners face when learning your native language?

 Band 5-6